trevorknight/creative_python_demos/README.md

 I created this repo as a demonstration of some creative things people could do with Python for a free class at the local library.

+Most of the code and concepts are pretty simple to be understandable to a beginning Python programmer.
+The color clustering is the exception as it uses numpy arrays and methods.
+As k-means is a pretty straightforward algorithm, maybe there is potential future work is to re-implement it with only standard library stuff.

 ## Image Circles

 For this one, the idea is to reproduce an image just using white circles on a black background.
 The